- Promote high-quality work at the interface between philosophy and the empirical mind sciences

-- Initial submission: all submissions (including invited submissions) are read by at least 2 editors (for stand-alone articles, these are editors-in-chief; for SIs, this includes the guest editors); 2 strong endorsements are required to send an article to review.
+- Initial submission: all submissions (including invited submissions) are read by at least 2 editors (for stand-alone articles, these are editors-in-chief and/or associate editors; for SIs, this includes the guest editors); 2 clear endorsements are required to send an article to review.

-- Review: double blind, unless authors or reviewers wish to disclose their identity; we solicit at least 2 reviewers per submission (authors may suggest or exclude reviewers); 1 rejection recommendation usually leads to rejection; 2 strong endorsements are required for publication; in general, max.
+- Review: double blind, unless reviewers wish to disclose their identity; we solicit at least 2 reviewers per submission (authors may exclude reviewers); 1 rejection recommendation usually leads to rejection; 2 clear endorsements are required for publication; generally, max.
 2 rounds of review are allowed.

 - Editorial comments: provided for all accepted articles in addition to reviewer comments.

 - Rejection & formatting: rejection is possible at any stage and acceptance is conditional upon correct formatting and following reviewer and editorial recommendations.
 In particular, we require authors to format their manuscripts, figures and references exactly according to our guidelines.
-This process is time-consuming and more onerous than for other journals; however, the support of our authors in this process is needed to keep the journal free-of-cost.
+The support of our authors in this process is needed to keep the journal free-of-cost.

 Published articles & Special Issues:

-Special Issues: on average 23 days to first decision, 149 days to final decision.
+Special Issue: on average 16 days to first decision, 128 days to final decision.

 Planned Special Issues:

 “Book symposium on Chris Letheby’s Philosophy of Psychedelics”, editors: Chiara Ciaporusco & Sascha Fink https://doi.org/10.33735/phimisci.2022.9659

 “Models, Networks, and Multiple Factors in the Philosophy of Psychiatry”, editors: Lena Kästner & Henrik Walter